mate-android-testing/mate-commander/README.md

 ```

 Now, run `buildMATE.sh`.
 This will build and copy the relevant artifacts (apks, jar) into `MATE_COMMANDER_HOME`.
+NOTE: Java 15 is incompatible with the gradle version of MATE.
+You can use some older Java version by specifying
+`-Dorg.gradle.java.home="C:\\Program Files\\Java\\jdk-11"` when running the gradle commands.

 The next step is to adjust the configuration file `config.ini` as follows: